thajo/node-vagrant-boilerplate/README.md

 This is a boilerplate to be used for nodejs-assignments.
-The virtual machine (Ubuntu 32bit) will have the following default installed:
+The virtual machine (Ubuntu 32bit) will have the following default installed (if using master branch):
 * node.js
 * npm
 * git

+In branch "with_mongodb" following is also included:
+* mongodb
+* mongoose
+* express

 ## Install
 Make sure you have the following installed on your system: